sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/basic-js/README.md

 console.log(firstName) // Prints "Carlos"
 ```

-We can declare variables with `const`, give the variable a name, and then set it equal to a value.
+You can declare variables with `const`, give the variable a name, and then set it equal to a value.
 When saving words in variables, note that you need to wrap them in quotes.
 Be careful about which quotes you use! `""` is not the same as `‟”` (look at the curls).
-When you write in a word processor like Word or Google Docs, the software generally replaces the `'` and `"` characters with "smart quotes."
-These won't work in programming, always write code in a text editor instead of a word processor.
+When you write in a word processor like Word or Google Docs, the software generally replaces the `'` and `"` characters with typographer's quotes.
+These won't work in programming, so always write code in a text editor instead of a word processor.

 When a variable is multiple words, it's conventional to lowercase all of the first word and use uppercase for the first letter the other words.
-This is called "camelCase".
+This is called camelCase.

 ## DOM Methods